sounritesh/Article-Analyzer/README.md

 One of the primary functions of the tool is **to detect the language of the text**.
 It uses **Mutinomial Naive Bayes model** trained using a [language dataset](https://www.kaggle.com/basilb2s/language-detection) that contains data samples for 17 languages.
 The model is implemented using the [Scikit-Learn](https://scikit-learn.org/stable/) library.

+Models are dumped and loaded for use in the Django app using [Pickle](https://pypi.org/project/pickle5/).

 Although the classifier can detect 17 languages, due to the limitations of the keyword extractor used, the tool can only support 9 of these languages. **Keyword extraction** is implemented using [yake](https://github.com/LIAAD/yake) which is fed with the text and language detected.

 The **word cloud** is produced using [Zingcharts' word cloud](https://www.zingchart.com/docs/chart-types/wordcloud).
 It is fed **clean data** to do so.
 The raw text is tokenized, lemmatized and ridded of stopwords.
 This **text preprocessing** is done using [NLTK](https://www.nltk.org/).